Medical expert of the article

 Who to contact?

-At the present stage, polycystic kidney disease in adults is not treated.
-In recent years (early 2000), attempts have been made to develop a pathogenetic approach to treatment, which considers this pathology from the standpoint of the neoplastic process.
-Treatment of mice with experimental polycystosis with antitumor drugs (paclitaxel) and tyrosine kinase inhibitor, inhibiting the proliferation of cells, led to inhibition of cyst formation and a decrease in the available cysts.
-These methods of treatment are tested in an experiment and have not yet been introduced into clinical practice.
+At the present stage, adult polycystic kidney disease is not treated.
+Recently (early 2000), attempts were made to develop a pathogenetic approach to treatment within the framework of an experiment, considering this pathology from the standpoint of a neoplastic process.
+Treatment of mice with experimental polycystic disease with antitumor drugs (paclitaxel) and a tyrosine kinase inhibitor, inhibiting cell proliferation, led to inhibition of cyst formation and a reduction in existing cysts.
+These treatment methods are being tested experimentally and have not yet been introduced into clinical practice.